xiallc/PixieSDK/doc/pages/pixie16/pixiesdk-transition-guide.md

 ## Introduction

 The new API has a number of differences with the Legacy API.
 We have not strictly followed our API Update Policy since the Legacy API is still available for use.
+Each section of this document contains a short discussion of why the specific changes are necessary, and closes with the recommended changes that user's will need to effect in their software.

 We'll detail the major differences here to provide users with an idea of what to look for.
 Implementations are as varied as our users.
 We can't cover all the uses in this document.